Magnús Scheving

-Childhood and early life
+Early life

-Magnús Scheving was born on 10 November 1964 to Þórveig Hjartardóttir and Eyjólfur Magnússon Scheving.
-His paternal grandfather was Danish.
-He grew up in the small town of Borgarnes in Iceland.
-At 15 years old, he had his first job as a telephone exchange messenger boy for Borgarnes.
+Magnús Scheving was born on 10 November 1964, to Þórveig Hjartardóttir and Eyjólfur Magnússon Scheving.
+He grew up in the small Icelandic town of Borgarnes.
+At 15 years old, he had his first job as a telephone exchange messenger for Borgarnes.

-He was trained as a sport teacher in his youth, and later decided to retrain in architecture.
-Though intending to be an architect, he went into carpentry instead.
-This allowed him to later build his own house, which he described as "physically...[laying] every brick and roof tile."
+His knowledge in both architecture and carpentry allowed him to build his own house later on, which he described as "physically...[laying] every brick and roof tile."

-In his 20s, he made a bet with a woodworking friend, Fjölnir Þorgeirsson, that each could master a sport of the other's choosing he knew nothing about in three years.
-Scheving chose snooker for Fjölnir, and Fjölnir chose aerobics for Scheving.
-Just as Scheving became a champion in aerobics, Fjölnir became Icelandic champion in snooker.
+In his twenties, he made a bet with a woodworking friend, Fjölnir Þorgeirsson, that either would master a sport of the other's choosing (that they knew nothing about) within three years.
+Magnús chose snooker for Fjölnir, and Fjölnir chose aerobics for Magnús.
+Eventually, Magnús became a national champion in aerobics, and Fjölnir became a national champion in snooker.
 He has an older sister and a younger brother.

 Early career and inspiration

-In 1992, Scheving became the Icelandic Men's Individual Champion in aerobic gymnastics.
+In 1992, Magnús became the Icelandic Men's Individual Champion in aerobic gymnastics.
 In 1993, he became the Scandinavian champion, and was the European champion twice in 1994 and 1995.
-He was voted Athlete of the Year in Iceland in 1994.
+He competed at the FIG Suzuki World Cup three times and won bronze in 1993, silver in 1994 and placed fifth in 1995.
+He was named the Icelandic Sportsperson of the Year in 1994.

-In addition to his sports career, Scheving became a well-known and sought after public and motivational speaker around the world.
-He also from 1991–93 hosted his own chat show in Iceland, with a format where parents could come on and ask him questions about how to raise healthy children.
+In addition to his sports career, Magnús became a well-known and sought after public and motivational speaker around the world.
 In 1995, he published a children's book called Áfram Latibær, the first recorded work in the LazyTown franchise.
 During this time, he was also running a carpentry business, which gave him the money to travel the world.
-He also was a fitness teacher for teenagers at a local school, having earned a degree in sports science at University of Iceland.